 The transition to the chaotic regime and the fully developed stages of convection were further investigated by Sumita \& Olson \cite{sumita2000_pepi}.
-They modified Cardin \& Olson's setup into a lower hemisphere, with copper inner and outer boundaries, closed at the equatorial plane with a transparent plexiglas lid.
+They modified Cardin \& Olson's setup into a lower hemisphere, with copper inner and outer boundaries, closed at the equatorial plane with a transparent Plexiglas lid.
 The copper parts enabled a better control of the temperature with a more homogenous distribution at the boundary.
-The lid offered a better visualisation window. and its near-thermally insulating properties left the mostly radial conducting thermal gradient unaffected.
+The lid offered a better visualisation window and its near-thermally insulating properties left the mostly radial conducting thermal gradient unaffected.
 The temperature was monitored by thermistors inserted at adjustable depths through the lid.
 They rotated the experiment at a fixed speed of 206 rpm to generate a parabolic gravity iso-potential, with radial gravity seven times greater at the equator than at the pole.
 Under these conditions, Sumita \& Olson observed the progressive filling of the gap by Rossby waves drifting in the retrograde direction for $\widetilde{Ra}=Ra/Ra_c\leq 8$, see figure \ref{fig:sphere_patterns}(b), as well as a radial increase in their azimuthal wave number: the effect is driven by the increasing slope enforcing an ever stronger TPC suppressing radial motion.
-At higher forcing $\widetilde{Ra} > 8$, this effect splits the flow into a turbulent inner region and strongly suppressed motion in the outer region where Rossby waves are expelled, a regime they coin \emph{dual convection}, illustrated in figure \ref{fig:sphere_patterns} (c).
+At higher forcing $\widetilde{Ra} > 8$, this effect splits the flow into a turbulent inner region and strongly suppressed motion in the outer region where Rossby waves are expelled, a regime they coined \emph{dual convection}, illustrated in figure \ref{fig:sphere_patterns} (c).